Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Experts are training geeks, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

 98 / 100 based on 1 expert reviews

 Awesome neutral shoes there!
 They go with everything.
 I love them.

 - The Reebok Flexile is crafted for agile workouts which involve lots of quick cuts and multi-directional movements.
 As the name implies, the shoe is made flexible to accommodate natural foot bending.
 The trainer can also be sported for regular everyday wear and light jogging.

 Reebok Flexile size and fit

-The Reebok Flexile is offered in both men’s and women’s options and tends to run true to size.
+This Reebok training shoe is offered in both men’s and women’s options and tends to run true to size.
 In terms of width, the shoe is meant to accommodate regular foot dimensions.
 The available width profiles are D - Medium for men and B - Medium for women.